- 3 Easy, Reliable, Productive Cut Flowers: Sunflowers, Zinnias & Rudbeckia

 Why flowers?
 As a flower lover, I am a believer in the benefits of annual flowers.
 I take as much delight in observing the beneficial insect populations and bird life that my organic cutting garden attracts as I do in harvesting stems and filling vases throughout the season.
 As nourishers of the soul more than the corpus, one might dismiss flowers as unnecessary occupants of valuable space in the garden.
 But a closer exam reveals the many contributions flowers make to the overall health of the vegetable and herb garden.

-If you're a vegetable gardener who sees too little space for flowers in your beds, you may find the practices of organic growers and flower farmers worth emulating on giving them a try.
+If you're a vegetable gardener who sees too little space for flowers in your beds, you may find the practices of organic growers and flower farmers worth emulating.
 I took my Why flowers? conversation to three popular gardening personalities, each of whom has written books on vegetable growing.
-They advocate for inclusion of flowers as essential to the veggie garden, and in this series of introductory tips and advice they make their case for planting flowers and herbs as companions to your vegetables.
+They advocate for inclusion of flowers as essential to the veggie garden, and in this series of introductory tips and advice make a strong case for planting flowers and herbs as companions to your vegetables.

 1 • Donna Balzer